What Is a Welding Respirator? (N95, P100, and PAPRs)

 A reusable welding respirator is a durable and reusable mask that you can use, maintain, and keep for years.
 This type uses replaceable filters, gas cartridges, or a combination of both.
 As a result, a reusable respirator is the most cost-efficient and versatile type.

 Reusable respirators are made from silicone or neoprene materials (elastomeric) that offer secure fitting.
-Good fitting makes these welding respirators efficient for continuous professional work.
+This makes them efficient for continuous professional work.

 However, reusable respirators have some drawbacks that cause discomfort and reduce the focus on the job:

 - They have considerable weight for long work time.

 - Their tight-fitting design makes them heavier, hotter, and more humid, especially if they don’t have a valve.

 - They can muffle the wearer’s speech, making communication difficult.

 Manufacturers provide many particulate filters and gas cartridges for reusable respirators.
 They can cover not only metalworking pollutants but also woodworking, painting, and so on.

 Particulate filters are replaceable devices that attach to reusable respirators and remove particulates from the incoming polluted air.
 Filters consist of a fine mesh of synthetic polymer fibers that remove only particulates.
 Filters cannot remove gases or vapors.